-Heavy metal isn’t just a genre of music – it’s a way of life.
-So, when you invest in a guitar to play the heaviest, most life-affirming form of sonic expressions, you need something that can channel the raging riffs you hold inside and translate them into an unholy roar that will send shivers down your listeners’ spines.
+When you invest in one of the best metal guitars, you’ll need something that can channel the raging riffs you hold inside and translate them into an unholy roar that will send shivers down your listeners’ spines.
 You’re playing heavy metal – so you need to make sure that you find your perfect weapon of choice.

-And that is exactly what we’re setting out to achieve with this round-up.
-We’ve drawn the curtains, donned our favourite indecipherable band logo t-shirt and tracked down the best metal guitars available today, whether your tastes lean towards NWOBHM, death metal or progressive metal and beyond.
+And that is exactly what we’ve set out to achieve with this round-up.
+We’ve drawn the curtains, donned our favourite indecipherable band logo t-shirt and tracked down the best guitars for metal available today, whether your tastes lean towards the NWOBHM, death metal, prog metal or beyond.
 So, get those horns up and let’s dive in.

-If you believe metal peaked in the 80s, then look no further than the Flying V that Gibson has recently reissued the classic 70s-spec V, which gets you a similar vibe to the coveted weapons wielded by the likes of Judas Priest, Metallica and Michael Schenker, with ultimate metal cred.
+If you feel like the 1980s was the golden era for metal, then the iconic Gibson ‘70s Flying V that has been recently reissued is the one for you.
+This V will get you close to the coveted weapons wielded by the likes of Judas Priest, Metallica and Michael Schenker, with ultimate metal cred.

-For the modern metal connoisseur, the Ibanez Iron Label RGIB21 might be more your cup of molten metal tea.
+For the modern metal connoisseur, the Ibanez Iron Label RGIB21 (opens in new tab) might be more your thing.
 Designed to be played as a low-tuned baritone, it’ll get you into seriously heavy territory without having to retrain your fingers for a seven-string.
 You’ll have nearly all the extra access that a 7 or 8-string will get you, but you won’t need to battle with cricket-bat style necks.

 If you like your metal extreme and uncompromising, this none-more-black offering from LTD should scratch that particular itch.